-Gatherings generally last for four days, with the third day designed to be open to the general public, and the other days reserved for project work in teams, though a limited number of guests may participate as project partners, advisors, or observers.
+Gatherings generally extend across four days, with one day designed to be open to the general public, and the other days reserved for workshops and project work in established or ad-hoc teams.

 For more information or to save a place at an upcoming gathering, email email@example.com.

 Please see the IIE Website for information about upcoming Gatherings.